TinyMito/lighthouse-web-notes/week3.md

 ### Happy Path Testing
 What is a "happy path" test?
 "Happy path" tests are very useful, because they catch the most critical bugs, but are definitely not sufficient for building reliable and robust applications.

+## Object Oriented Javascript
+**Object Orientation**, commonly abbreviated "OO", is probably the biggest concept in software development philosophy of the last thirty years.
+Some of the most popular languages today like Ruby, Java, and C# have been designed mainly for **Object Oriented Programming**, or "OOP".
+But what is Object Orientation?

+- OO is a software development paradigm
+- OO is a popular way to solve code organization, re-use and modularity
+- OO is very important to learn due to its popularity
+- JavaScript is not strictly OO in the way that Java or Ruby are
+- Functional Programming is an alternative paradigm, and one that JavaScript also encourages

+Please see [example](opp.md) of the OOP.